Indrashekhar/Detecting-Ships-Engine-Anomaly/README.md

 # Detecting the anomalous activity of a ship’s engine

 ## **Business context**
 You are provided with a data set to identify anomalous activity in a ship’s engine functionality (Devabrat,  2022).
-As you work through this project, keep in mind that, typically speaking, anomalies would make up a minority of the data points (i.e., about 1% to 5% of the data points would be anomalies).
+Typically speaking, anomalies would make up a minority of the data points (i.e., about 1% to 5% of the data points would be anomalies).

 The data set contains six important features continuously monitored to evaluate the engine's status as ‘good’ or ‘bad’.
 These features are:
 - **Engine rpm (revolutions per minute):** A high rpm indicates the engine is operating at a higher speed than designed for prolonged periods, which can lead to overheating, excessive wear, and eventual failure.
 A low rpm could signal a lack of power, issues with fuel delivery, or internal mechanical problems.